XenorInspire/WorgenX/README.md

 #### For Windows :

 Just download the .exe file and execute it.
-You can also add the path to the environment variables to use it in the command line.
+You can also add the path to the environment variables to use it in the command line directly without specifying the full path.

 ### Install from the source code